-Senior Center in Redmond, Wash. earns first ever recognition for climate-resilient wood
+Senior Center in Redmond, Wash. earns first ever recognition for innovations in wood

-Opsis Architecture and Sustainable NW secure a point from U.S. Green Building Council/LEED for building with wood that supports climate-resilient forestry
+Opsis Architecture and Sustainable NW secure a point from U.S. Green Building Council/LEED for building with wood that supports innovative, transparent sourcing and forest management

-In a ground-breaking achievement in green building, Sustainable Northwest and Opsis Architecture have secured the first ever LEED point for wood products sourced from climate-resilient forestry.
+In a ground-breaking achievement in green building, Sustainable Northwest and Opsis Architecture have secured the first ever LEED point for wood products from innovative, transparent sourcing and forest management.
 The building is the Redmond Senior and Community Center in Redmond, Washington, currently under construction.

 The U.S. Green Building Council administers the LEED-certified green building program nationwide to encourage and verify green building practices.
-USGBC has been advocating for full transparency related to sourcing of all building materials, and the Redmond Center achieved that with a unique, enhanced tool for tracing where the wood came from and verifying it came from climate-resilient forestry.
+USGBC has been advocating for full transparency related to sourcing of all building materials, and the Redmond Center achieved that with a unique, enhanced tool for tracing where the wood came from and verifying forestry practices.

 Opsis applied for LEED Gold certification, which uses a point system to measure how green a building really is.
 The innovation point was awarded for mass timber used in the Redmond building because Sustainable Northwest was able to help the builders do two unique things that existing certifications and LEED points are not designed to do: